 Appendix B presents a noise contour map overlaid on the site plan and study area.
-The car wash noise contour map reflects the daytime or nighttime operations of the car wash when the acoustic barrier is in place along the north of property line of the Shell Canada site.
+The car wash noise contour map reflects the daytime or nighttime operations of the car wash when the acoustic barrier is in place along the north and west of property line of the Shell Canada site.
 The sound levels were calculated at 1.2 metre receiver height from the ground elevation.
-Appendix B also presents the daytime road traffic sound pressure level contour map.
-The receiver locations are indicated on the noise contour maps.
+Appendix B also presents the daytime road traffic sound pressure level contour map and the cumulative noise contour map of the car wash with road traffic noise during daytime period.
+The acoustic barrier is indicated with solid green line along with receiver locations on the noise contour maps.